kevinlinvxd/arch-dotfiles/README.md

 At some point, I may write up a simple script to assist with installing these various configuration files to a *possible* new system.

+## License

+Licensed under the MIT License.
+2022 @ Kevin Lin.
+All files are free to use and can be distributed under terms in [LICENSE](LICENSE).